 How many times does it take to learn that children who don't respond when they are called are not necessarily absent?

+I was working as a computer operator for the bank.
+They were having a Halloween costume party for the families of bank employees.
+The party was scheduled during the evening, which was also right in the middle of my shift.
 Carol had picked up the children from school before starting her delivery route.
 When she dropped off a shipment at the bank she learned about the party (and that I had forgotten to tell her about it).
 When the deliveries were all finished she brought the kids, still in costume from the day at school, to the bank for the party.
 Jamie won the award for the best original costume design.

 At first I had nothing more than an axe and a bow saw, so getting wood for the stove was a challenge.
 Carol's father sent us a 16-inch chainsaw a few months later, which improved things immensely.
 Eventually I had a full complement of firewood tools.
-I was just a city kid, so our outdoorsman friends had to tell me that burning beach wood was not good for the stove because the salts in it created some sorted of corrosive chemicals when it burned.
+I was just a city kid, so our outdoorsman friends had to tell me that burning beach wood was not good for the stove because the salts in it created some sort of corrosive chemicals when it burned.
 Even when we could get properly seasoned firewood, I still preferred wet beach wood because it didn't burn as hot and burned much longer.
 Our friends had to tell me about the problems that creates as well (creosote formation in the stovepipe, which can lead to chimney fires).

 The beach was about two blocks from our house, down at the end of the road.
 Actually, our road ended at the street that led up to the highway and it was just a dirt/gravel track that led through the woods about 100 meters down to the beach.
-On either side of that "road" grew berries — predominantly salmonberries, but also huckleberries and watermelon berries.
+On either side of that "road" grew berries β€” predominantly salmonberries, but also huckleberries and watermelon berries.
 Even after we moved back into town we sometimes came here to pick berries.

 I heard someone say that, during the time you lived with us, you had all the spaghetti you'd ever want.
 I can't imagine anyone who wouldn't want it at least once a day.
 It must be nearly the perfect food; prepared properly it contains foods from all the basic food groups (well, perhaps the cheese doesn't count – but we always serve it with a glass of milk).

+I remember the concert, but not the pie.
+I would guess the latter to have been at Latifs's.
 Sadly, Talbot and McGuire's website seems to be all but dead, but their recorded music is available all over the net.

 Yes it is obvious that I like to eat, and I like to eat what you cook (because you're good at it).
-But the doctor says my cholesterol levels are too high and I need to lose some weight, and my blood pressure is too high — in other words, I'm just like millions of other American men my age.
+But the doctor says my cholesterol levels are too high and I need to lose some weight, and my blood pressure is too high β€” in other words, I'm just like millions of other American men my age.

 So all that yummy stuff they taught you in cooking school made with real butter, heavy cream, and a billion calories per gram just has to stop.
 Of course, I can still eat as much spaghetti as I want (<wink>, <wink>).
 However, since you're a thousand miles away now I am at less risk.

-Our first few years there I marveled that anyone was watching the parade because it seemed that surely every resident was in the parade.
-It must have been visitors — other Alaskans from surrounding communities, and the tourists (those hordes of people who came a thousand at a time from the cruise ships, carrying their umbrellas and cameras and asking if we accepted American money) — who peopled the sidewalks, parking lots, and balconies along the parade route.
+This must certainly have been in Ketchikan.
+For several of the years we lived there we were *in* the parade rather than watching, so it most likely was not one of those years.
+Our first few years there I marveled that *anyone* was watching the parade because it seemed that surely every resident was **in** the parade.
+It must have been visitors β€” other Alaskans from surrounding communities, and the tourists (those hordes of people who came a thousand at a time from the cruise ships, carrying their umbrellas and cameras and asking if we accepted American money) β€” who peopled the sidewalks, parking lots, and balconies along the parade route.
 Odd that these folks always seemed to miss the Christmas parades; we had to provide both the show and the spectators.

 Yes there were times we watched the parade, and our children were among the throng that scrambled to scoop up the treats tossed from the various parade units.
 And when the children were very young, it was only that candy that could entice them to venture away from the security of holding Daddy's hand for a few brief moments.
 Even the wonder and excitement of a great festival can be intimidating and frightening.